FlyingDomotic/Railway-turntable/README.md

 A schema of possible implementation can be found in schema.jpg.
 In this implementation, LED is replaced by a blinking module powered by 20V AC, so optocoupler is replaced by a relay.

-Un schéma d'une implementation possible est disponible dans le fichier schema.jpg.
+Un schéma d'une implémentation possible est disponible dans le fichier schema.jpg.
 Dans celle-ci, la LED est remplacée par un module clignotant alimenté en 20V alternatif, l'optocoupleur est donc remplacé par un relais.

 ## Settings/Paramètres